 When considering accuracy analysis in networks, we are able to show that some factors make a stronger impact than others.
 That means that they have good explanatory ability.
 In fitting analysis of partial least squares, the model can effectively predict results with regard to network evolvement and structure over time.
 In addition, partial least-squares regression methods can also be effectively resolved problem of former decision-making.
 In former research, some authors refer to social network as a topic that represents behaviors.
 However, as this topic becomes more and more popular within the information systems field, we are able to establish more robust models, as models from that discipline are employed.
 This of course, may encounter a difficulty for proper analysis; however, many researchers tend to encounter the same problem and therefore, novel models are warranted.
 This study was able to track the factors that impact social network in government settings.
 Those factors were consistent of the factors extracted in previous studies.
-From this perspective, the six factors that we were able to extract may have the consistency of response over time to: (1) network formation; (2) network evolvement; and (3) network structure..
+From this perspective, the six factors that we were able to extract may have the consistency of response over time to: (1) network formation; (2) network evolvement; and (3) network structure.
 We can get precise analysis of this model by using the partial least squares regressions and establish the model.
+The result of our analysis is a robust model that can be used for various application in different types of domains.

 However, when using the partial least squares regression we state a caveat.
 This method has not good result if the data are few points and very high dimensionality.
 Therefore, we need to be careful when examining different types of social networks.
-This ability to do inference in high dimensional space effectively makes this regression method an ideal candidate for a kernel approach, which need to solve by further study ,and in decision-making, it should be noted that this have an important issue for further study: the relationship of regression value and decision-making style.
-If the growth process of individual decision-making within the network is considered, they are both the product of environment adaptation and seem to be reciprocal causation and the relationship that a person need to choose and adapt the environment from born.
+This ability to do inference in high dimensional space effectively makes this regression method an ideal candidate for a kernel approach, which need to solve by further study ,and in decision-making, it should be noted that this have an important issue for further study: the relationship of regression value and decisionmaking style.
+If the growth process of individual decisionmaking within the network is considered, they are both the product of environment adaptation and seem to be reciprocal causation and the relationship that a person need to choose and adapt the environment from born.
 In this process, the success of an individual actor, situated within the network, can be retained and gradually formed according to the decision-making style of the entire network.
 This is accompanied by the unconscious and positive, emotional experience.
-Thus, conscious values of person are formed, which in turn will strengthen the stability of decision-making style.
+Thus, conscious values of person are formed, which in turn will strengthen the stability of decisionmaking style.
 Then, whether corresponding relation between them can attain accurate description and prediction, it is that the researchers need to further research and discussion.
 Future research should concentrate on revealing the relationship between the different actors either by using the proposed method or another novel technique.